The Science of Stile X: Retrieval practice

 • An open-book test

-• After completing an in-class science lesson, students can master the concepts from class by completing the relevant questions in the Revise section.
+• After completing an in-class science lesson, students can master the concepts from class by completing the relevant questions in the revision worksheet or Revision notes section of their Stile X booklet.

-• Before an assessment, students can complete the Quiz section under practice test conditions.
+• Before an assessment, students can complete the practice test under test conditions.

-• In the Extra Notes section, students can write everything they can recall about a topic, then correct themselves against the lesson on stileapp.com.
+• In the Extra Notes section of their Stile X booklet, students can write everything they can recall about a topic, then correct themselves against the lesson on stileapp.com.

-• Students can use the Flashcards or Flash Quiz on the Stile X phone app.
+• Students can use the printable flashcards in Stile or the digital version on the Stile X phone app.

 Dive into the research